whluo/whluo.github.io/_pages/about.md

   - 2019/07:&nbsp; The code of our ACL2019 paper is released.
 Check it [here](https://github.com/zfchenUnique/WSSTG).
   - 2019/07:&nbsp; The code of our ICLR2019 paper is released.
 Check it [here](https://github.com/zfw1226/active_tracking_rl).
   - 2019/05:&nbsp; Join Amazon in California as a research scientist.
-  - 2019/06:&nbsp;Our CVPR paper entitled "Learning to Compose Dynamic Tree Structures for Visual Context" is selected as one of the best paper finalists (50 out of the 1294 accepted papers in CVPR2019).
+  - 2019/06:&nbsp; Our CVPR paper entitled "Learning to Compose Dynamic Tree Structures for Visual Context" is selected as one of the best paper finalists (50 out of the 1294 accepted papers in CVPR2019).
   - 2019/05:&nbsp; One paper of video grounding to appear in ACL2019 as a long paper, and oral presentation.
   - 2019/05:&nbsp; Serve as program committee member of the workshop of [Vision Meets Drones 2019: A Challenge](http://aiskyeye.com/) in conjunction with ICCV2019.
   - 2019/03:&nbsp; Four papers (2 orals + 2 posters) to appear in CVPR2019.